What’s the best way to avoid holiday weight gain?

 Below are my favorites, which easily fit into a keto / paleo approach, not to mention scoring quite high on the taste scale!

-- Seasonal Salads Toss wild arugula with olive oil, Himalayan salt, toasted walnuts, sliced red onion, and a few slices of pear.
+- Seasonal Salads Toss wild arugula with olive oil, toasted walnuts, sliced red onion, and a few slices of pear.
 While pear alone isn’t low glycemic, a few slices tossed into a salad provides a hint of sweet yet the ample fat in the rest of the dish which lowers the overall glycemic load.

 - Oven Roasted Turkey – and don’t shy away from the dark meat.
 Not only does it tend to be more flavorful and juicier, a nutrient found in the dark meat of poultry may provide protection against coronary heart disease (CHD) in women with high cholesterol, according to a study(3).